 Chosen ciphertext attack: the attacker selects a ciphertext and is given the corresponding plaintext.
 E.g., attacker gains access to the decryption device but not the key.
-Rubber-hose cryptanalysis: breaking cipher through threats, blackmail, or torture.

 Recall the Principle of Easiest Penetration.
 Often it is more effective to attack the human users rather than the cryptographic algorithms.
 Many successful attacks succeed because the users are hurried, lazy, careless, naive or uninformed.
 Sometimes users can be bribed or coerced.